Restoration of traditional highway finger post signage - 2011 – 2014

 The guide is to promote sustainable tourism by providing comprehensive information on how visitors and residents can holiday in the Mendip Hills AONB.
 It will promote those businesses who have Green Tourism Business Scheme certification and or made steps towards minimising their impact on the environment, particularly with regard, energy, waste, water sourcing local food, encouraging visitors to arrive by public transport.

-2013 is the third year of the Mendip Rocks festival which celebrates the fascinating and diverse geology of the Mendip Hills.
-An action packed programme run between Aug and end of September included guided walks, family activity days, quarry tours, talks, and practical conservation activities.
-The events aim to bring alive the ancient stories that lie beneath our feet and that have shaped the unique landscape and rich wildlife of the Mendip Hills.
+2013 was the third year of the Mendip Rocks! festival which saw 753 people take part in 17 organised events.
+An action packed programme ran between August and September including guided walks, family activity days, quarry tours, talks, and practical conservation activities.
+The events brought to life the ancient stories that lie beneath our feet and that have shaped the unique landscape and rich wildlife of the Mendip Hills.
 We aim to run a fourth Mendip Rocks! festival in 2014 linked to the development of wider projects as part of the Mendip Rocks! framework (see below)

-Mendip Rocks – Potential Research, Interpretation and Conservation Project
+Mendip Rocks!
+Framework –Research, Interpretation and Conservation Project

-The AONB Unit with Somerset Wildlife Trust, Somerset County Council Historic Services and Somerset Earth Science Centre are currently preparing a scoping report for discussion and to invite further interest.
+The AONB Unit with Somerset Wildlife Trust, Somerset County Council Historic Services, Somerset Earth Science Centre and Wells and Mendip Museum have prepared a scoping report for discussion and to invite further interest.
 This report will be circulated for wider consultation in early October when it will available to download from the AONB website.